 From time to time we are asked about the possibility of a student being allowed to 'give-up' Irish.

-The Department of Education and Skills, in it's Rules and Programmes for Secondary Schools, clearly states that all students must study Mathematics, Irish and English while in secondary school.
+The Department of Education, in it's Rules and Programmes for Secondary Schools, clearly states that all students must study Mathematics, Irish and English while in secondary school.

-There are very limtied circumstances under which a student can be exempted from the study of Irish and these circumstances are outlined in DES Circular 0053/ 2019.
+There are very limited circumstances under which a student can be exempted from the study of Irish and these circumstances are outlined in DE Circular 0054/ 2022.
+As a rule of thumb, exemptions from the study of Irish should be applied for in Primary School.
 To access this circular, please click on the link below:

 The above circular is supported by the document, Exemptions_from_the_Study_of_Irish:_Guidelines_for_Post_Primary_Schools.